korkies22/torre-test/README.md

-# torre-test
+# torre-groups

-Technical test for software developer position at torre.co
+Technical test for software developer position at torre.co.
+The app allows a torre user to create an account, login, create a group with other torre users and apply together to an "opportunity".
+It has features like authorization and token refreshing with jtw, video recording, infinite loading for the opportunities and real time group updating (opportunities in the group, being more specific).

+In the back-torre and front-torre folders you can find more information about the technologies used and functioning of the app

 # Progress log